How to Make a Monster (2001 film): DVD release

-How to Make a Monster was released on DVD on June 11, 2002.
+How to Make a Monster was released on DVD on June 11, 2002 by Columbia Tri-Star Home Entertainment.
 The film is presented in anamorphic widescreen and its audio is presented in 5.1 surround sound in both English and French.
 Extra features include a "making-of" featurette, photo galleries of drawings and behind-the-scenes images, and theatrical trailers for other Columbia TriStar horror films.
 The DVD also includes DVD-ROM content for personal computers.

 Reception

 Nathan Rabin of The A.V.
 Club wrote, "Huang's film intermittently qualifies as an intriguing experiment, but it quickly runs out of ideas and energy."
 Maitland McDonagh of TV Guide rated it 2/4 stars and wrote, "One in a series of made-for-cable, in-name-only remakes of cheesy cult classics, this sci-fi horror picture is tailor-made for people who hate video games."
 Beyond Hollywood wrote that the film's budget limitations and technological ignorance make it "at best silly, and at worst pure crap".
 Adam Tyner of DVD Talk rated it 2/5 stars and concluded, "It's not an awful movie, after all...just a decidedly lackluster one."